 The reality is that good professionals are in demand – so why do so few companies put in the effort to snaffle that talent quickly and with dignity?

-All of this inspired me to write this short new book: Join Our Company – How to hire and onboard technologists
+All of this inspired me to write a book: Join Our Company – How to hire and onboard technologists

 (International links to the book on Amazon are at the bottom of the post)